ansible-community/ansible-vault/role_variables.md

 `vault_enterprise: true` or use the `VAULT_ENTERPRISE="true"` environment variable.
 Attempts to download the package from `vault_zip_url` if zip is not found in files/.

+Since v2.5.9 of this role you can also install Vault Enterprise via the HashiCorp Repo.
+In order to install Vault Enterprise via the HashiCorp Repo, set `vault_install_hashi_repo: true*` as well as `vault_enterprise: true`.

+**Warning:** Non-Enterprise Package will be removed if already installed and vault_enterprise is set to *true* and vice versa.

 ## `vault_enterprise_premium`

 - Set to True if using premium binary.
 Basically just includes "+prem" in "vault_version" var